personium/legacy-api-references/api/en/365_List_Entity.md

-# Retrieve List of Entity
+# Retrieve List of Entities

 ## Overview

-Get a list of Entities of user data.
+Retrieve a list of Entities from an Entity Set defined in an OData Service Collection.

 ### Required Privileges